Wildsong/docker-ArcGISWebAppBuilder/README.md

 Esri "ArcGIS Web AppBuilder (Developer edition)".
 Per Esri licensing, Esri allows redistribution without modification.

+Esri widgets - all the code in the widgets directory (inside ArcGISWebAppBuilder) is covered by a permissive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
+You can change it anyway you want but don't sent pull requests to me because I will be keeping the code in sync with Esri's.
+Send them to Esri.

-The rest of the project is covered under the permissive MIT license as described in the file LICENSE.
+The rest of the project (the parts I wrote) are covered under the permissive MIT license as described in the file LICENSE.

 ## Prerequisites